-The purpose of Subclause 7.5 is to define the requirements for the Test Software to be used.
 The Test Software required by this document creates and applies the required workloads to the DUT.
-The Test Software will be used to accurately capture and analyze the dynamic power characteristics of DUTs tested pursuant to this specification.
-See Annex C, Annex D, and Annex E for more information.
+The Test Software is used to accurately capture and analyze the dynamic power characteristics of a DUT tested pursuant to this document.
+See Annex A, Annex B, Annex C, and Annex D.